britzl/monarch/README.md

 https://github.com/britzl/monarch/archive/master.zip

+Or point to the ZIP file of a [specific release](https://github.com/britzl/monarch/releases).

 # Usage
 Using Monarch requires that screens are created in a certain way.
 Once you have one or more screens created you can start navigating between the screens.